VikingOfValhalla/VikingOfValhalla/README.md

 ## Hi All, and Welcome!
-# I'm Tom, A.K.A.
+I'm Tom Wilson, MBA, A.K.A.
 "VikingOfValhalla".
+### Full Stack Developer, Ubuntu Enthusiast, Supply Chain Professional, and Philomath for Technology
 <!--
 **VikingOfValhalla/VikingOfValhalla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.